This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Elderflower Champagne Recipe

-10-20 Elderflower heads
+- 10-20 Elderflower heads

-900g / 4.5 cups Sugar
+- 900g / 4.5 cups of Sugar

-1 litre / 4.25 cups White Grape Juice
+- 1 liter / 4.25 cups White Grape Juice

-3 Lemons, washed
+- 3 Lemons, washed

 1. Using a fork, remove all the elderflowers from the stalks and mix in a bowl with the sugar.
 Leave them for 2-3 hours and mash the mixture up with the fork as you mix, every 20 minutes or so.
-What you’re doing here is infusing the sugar with the Elderflower fragrance and flavour.
+What you’re doing here is infusing the sugar with the Elderflower fragrance and flavor.

 3. Halve the lemons and squeeze the juice into the bowl – then toss the lemon halves in as well.
 4. Cover with a clean kitchen towel and leave for 5 days, stirring occasionally.
-It starts fermenting at this time and if you add it to the demi-john too early it can create a mess!
+It starts fermenting at this time and if you add it to the demi-john too early it can create a mess.

-5. After the 5 days, siphon into a sterilised demi-john (carboy) and fit an airlock to it.
+5. After the 5 days, siphon into a sterilized demi-john (carboy) and fit an airlock to it.
 Leave the mixture to ferment for about 1-2 weeks or until the bubbles in the airlock slow down to a standstill.
 You should keep the champagne in a room with the temperature recommended on the yeast packet.

-7. Serve the Elderflower Champagne chilled and enjoy the taste of summer!
+7. Serve the Elderflower Champagne chilled and enjoy the taste of summer